MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Removing Batch Normalization Boosts Adversarial Training. [[paper]](https://arxiv.org/abs/2207.01156) [[code]](https://github.com/amazon-research/normalizer-free-robust-training)
+  - Key Word: Batch Normalization; Adversarial Training.
+  - <details><summary>Digest</summary> Our normalizer-free robust training (NoFrost) method extends recent advances in normalizer-free networks to AT for its unexplored advantage on handling the mixture distribution challenge.
+We show that NoFrost achieves adversarial robustness with only a minor sacrifice on clean sample accuracy.
+On ImageNet with ResNet50, NoFrost achieves 74.06% clean accuracy, which drops merely 2.00% from standard training.
+In contrast, BN-based AT obtains 59.28% clean accuracy, suffering a significant 16.78% drop from standard training.

+- Efficient Adversarial Training With Data Pruning. [[paper]](https://arxiv.org/abs/2207.00694)
+  - Maximilian Kaufmann, Yiren Zhao, Ilia Shumailov, Robert Mullins, Nicolas Papernot.
+  - Key Word: Adversarial Training; Data Pruning.
+  - <details><summary>Digest</summary> We demonstrate data pruning-a method for increasing adversarial training efficiency through data sub-sampling.We empirically show that data pruning leads to improvements in convergence and reliability of adversarial training, albeit with different levels of utility degradation.
+For example, we observe that using random sub-sampling of CIFAR10 to drop 40% of data, we lose 8% adversarial accuracy against the strongest attackers, while by using only 20% of data we lose 14% adversarial accuracy and reduce runtime by a factor of 3.
+Interestingly, we discover that in some settings data pruning brings benefits from both worlds-it both improves adversarial accuracy and training time.

 - Adversarial Robustness is at Odds with Lazy Training. [[paper]](https://arxiv.org/abs/2207.00411)
   - Yunjuan Wang, Enayat Ullah, Poorya Mianjy, Raman Arora.
   - Key Word: Adversarial Robustness; Lazy Training.